 Dr. Joshua Konu Can Help You With:

 TMJ (temporomandibular joint) is the hinge that connects your jaw bone to your skull.
 TMJ disorders (TMD) can be caused by overuse of jaw muscles, misalignment of teeth, teeth grinding or clenching, as well as poor posture, and stress.
-Chiropractic treatment for TMJ/TMD is a non invasive way realign your jaw, and relieve jaw pain.
+Chiropractic treatment for TMJ/TMD is a non-invasive way to realign your jaw, and relieve jaw pain.

 Chiropractic treatment can help with dislocated shoulders, frozen shoulders, rotator cuff injuries, strains, sprains, and tenodonitis.
 Our team works with you through the assessment, planning, and treatment stages to get your shoulders back to full mobility.